 I also cook and bake a whole bunch of vegan food.
 I eat some of what I prepare to power my pedals and wrenches and share the rest.
 My fourteenth anniversary as a vegan took place in April of 2014.
 I recommend the practice.

 Most posts here are snapshots of a simple life filled with short bicycle rides and everyday food.
-I’d be honored if you’d think of this as a blog on bicycling and vegan cooking to which Fred Rogers would have linked.
+Does that make me normcore or simply borecore?
+You get to decide, but I’d be honored if you’d think of this as a blog on bicycling and vegan cooking to which Fred Rogers would have linked.
 My hope is that my writing and photos will transmit to you some of the joy I get pedaling, cooking, baking and the things I do and think about in between.
 I am very grateful that you have used some of your time to visit my pages.